Archiv für die Kategorie Filmproduktion

 21. Februar 2010 | Feels like Beaker

-Veröffentlicht in Animation, Brainpower, Durchhalten!, Employee of the Day, Filmproduktion, Produktionstagebuch, Spaß, Technik, Uncategorized mit den Tags , , , , , , , , , , , , , , , , , , , , , , , , , , am Februar 21, 2010 von trickfilmgestalter
+Posted in Animation, Brainpower, Durchhalten!, Employee of the Day, Filmproduktion, Produktionstagebuch, Spaß, Technik, Uncategorized with tags , , , , , , , , , , , , , , , , , , , , , , , , , , on Februar 21, 2010 by trickfilmgestalter

 Zur Zeit fühlt sich jeder Tag wie ein Freitag an – was in diesem Fall leider nichts mit dem Gefühl bevorstehenden Wochenendes zu tun hat.
 Wir haben jede Menge zu tun.
 Der nächste wichtige Schritt, vor dem wir stehen, ist der Erwerb sowie die Einarbeitung in die Software, mit der wir die Herstellung der Animation von A bis Z – Rough Animation, Clean Up, Kolorierung und Compositing – durchführen.
 Mit anderen Worten: Der Beginn der Animation steht tatsächlich bevor und ist momentan nur noch eine Frage der Technik (nicht dass wir nicht längst zergehen würden vor dem Wunsch endlich loszulegen).